ojmarte/aws-cloudformation-samples/README.md

-# AWS CloudFormation Samples: ETL and Monitoring
+# AWS CloudFormation Samples: ETL and Monitoring (Proof Of Concept)

 ## Table of Contents
 1. [📐 Architecture Overview](#architecture-overview)